majaturkalj/majaturkalj/README.md

 - 👋 Hi, I’m @majaturkalj
 - 👀 I’m interested in web GIS and Python.
-I am beginner and have no programming or web developing background.
+Coming from an engineering background, I have no previous experience in coding.
 - This page is my journey towards web development and programming.
+I am starting with a baby steps.

 <!---